Rebelkernel/Fonty/README.md

 [![Windows 10+](https://img.shields.io/badge/Windows-10%20(1809%2B)%20%7C%2011-0078D6)](#system-requirements)
 [![Built with Tauri](https://img.shields.io/badge/built%20with-Tauri%202-24C8DB)](https://tauri.app)

-Browse a big local font library, activate fonts only when you need them, and pull in Google Fonts on demand — all without admin rights, without touching `C:\Windows\Fonts`, and without permanently installing anything.
+Browse through your local font library, activate fonts only when you need them, and pull in Google Fonts on demand — all without permanently installing any font.

 > **Status:** Alpha.
-Built and tested by one designer on one Windows 11 machine.
+Built through LLM's and tested by a graphic designer on a Windows machine.
 Expect rough edges.
 File issues liberally.
+Feedback is very much welcome :)

 ---

 ## What it does

 - **Scans your local font folders** (even 80 000+ files) and shows them grouped by family, with live per-row previews.
-- **Activates fonts temporarily** for the current Windows session — Word, Affinity, Figma Desktop, Illustrator, and everything else that reads DirectWrite / GDI picks them up instantly via `WM_FONTCHANGE`.
+- **Activates fonts temporarily** for the current Windows session — Word, Affinity, Figma, etc. everything that reads DirectWrite / GDI picks them up instantly via `WM_FONTCHANGE`.
 - **Deactivates cleanly** — no leftover files, no orphan registry entries, no restart required.
 - **Per-user HKCU activation** — zero admin prompts, never writes to `C:\Windows\Fonts`.
 - **Google Fonts built in** — browse the full catalog, activate any family or single variant, pre-fetches URLs in batches so bulk activation is fast.